ravendb/docs/docs/consumer/querying/static-indexes/configuring-index-options.markdown

 Lucene offers several Analyzers out-of-the-box, and new ones can be easily made.
 Different analyzers differ in the way they split the text stream ("tokenize"), and in the way they process those tokens post-tokenization.

-RavenDB uses Lucene's `StandardAlayzer` as it's default Analyzer.
+RavenDB uses Lucene's `LowerCaseKeywordAnalyzer` as it's default Analyzer.
+It stores the entire term as a single token, after lowerring the case of all the characters.
+This allows you to perform exact matches, which is what you would expect, but it doesn't allow you to perform real full text searches.
+For that, we usually need to use the `StandardAnalyzer`.
 This analyzer is aware of e-mail and network addresses when tokenizing, normalizes case, filters out common English words, and also does some basic English stemming.
 Other available Analyzers behave a bit differently, as shown below

 Given this sample text:

-`The quick brown fox jumped over the lazy dogs, bob@hotmail.com 123432.`
+`The quick brown fox jumped over the lazy dogs, Bob@hotmail.com 123432.`

+* **LowerCaseKeywordAnalyzer** will produce a single token, with all letters set to lower case:

+  `the quick brown fox jumped over the lazy dogs, bob@hotmail.com 123432.]

 * **StandardAnalyzer** will produce the following tokens: